|On This Page:|

 Even though non-qualified scholarship or fellowship payments are taxable to the domestic student, the IRS does not require the University to withhold tax or report the payments to the IRS.
 Students, however, are required to report non-qualified scholarship and fellowship payments to IRS on their individual tax returns.
 The IRS requirements are different, however, for "non-qualified" payments to international students.
 The IRS generally requires taxes be withheld at the rate of 14% and the scholarship/fellowship amounts be reported to both the IRS and the student on IRS Form 1042-S. Only those international students who are eligible for tax treaty benefits are exempted from tax withholding on the non-qualified amounts.
 For more information, please send an email to Carlos Lira-Coppa or call 212-851-2849.

-For more information regarding student and scholar and tax obligations, please contact ISSO.
+For more information regarding student and scholar and tax obligations, please visit ISSO's tax website.

 Direct deposit allows you to receive your stipend up to 50% faster than with a paper check, so we encourage you to enroll.
 If you are an international student who wants to receive stipend payments by direct deposit, you must: